paritytech/push-release/README.md

 # push-release
 ## Push Parity releases to the chain

-This is a PM2 node.js service which accepts simple RESTful-compliant HTTP requests as a trigger for updating an on-chain `Operations` contract with a new release.
+This is a PM2 node.js service which accepts simple RESTful-compliant HTTP requests as a trigger for updating an on-chain _Operations_ contract with a new release.
+It effectively provides a proxy for turning secret-authenticated RESTful requests into transactions sent to a chain's _Operations_ contract.

 ## Specification